 Location: The geography of Poland locates the country in Central Europe on the North European Plain, east of Germany, north of Czech Republic and Slovakia, West of Ukraine and Belarus, south of Russia and Lithuania.

 Within the North European Plain, terrain variations generally run in bands from east to west.
-The Baltic coast is lacking in natural harbours except for the Gdańsk, Gdynia area and Szczecin in the far north west of Poland.
+The Baltic coast is lacking in natural harbors except for the Gdańsk, Gdynia area and Szczecin in the far north west of Poland.

 The geography of Poland is split into the north eastern region known as the Polish Lake District which is densely wooded, sparsely populated and has little in the way of agricultural and industrial resources.
 To the south and west of the Polish lake district there is a vast region of plains extending to the Sudetes on the Czech and Slovak national borders, to the south west and to the Carpathian Mountains on the Czech, Slovak, and Ukrainian national borders in the south east of the country.